BlakeDonn/BD-Flashcards/README.md

 * The dataset included in this package includes 30 flashcards, and will consider one round complete when the 30 flashcards have all been answered.

-* This particular application also contains a bonus round, when the 30 flashcards are finished, you will be presented with your success ratio, and be presented with the cards you got incorrect for another chance at greatness.
+* This particular application also contains a bonus round, when the 30 flashcards are finished, you will be presented with your success ratio, and be presented with the cards you answered incorrect for another chance at greatness.

 * This application will consider a game complete once all 30 questions have been answered correctly, and subsequently close.